FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/_posts/television/1976/1976-02-11-the-morecambe-and-wise-show.md

 subtitle: Episode 9.3
 description: Lena appears in a comedy sketch with Eric and Ernie.
 She then performs Some Of These Days, before performing a song and dance version of Something Bout You Baby I Like with the duo.
 image: /assets/images/BBC-PIDs\p0417db6 - 768x432.jpg
-categories: [BBC One, BBC Two]
+categories: [BBC One, BBC Two, BBC PIDs]
 ---

 > ![BBC Image PID: p0417db6](/assets/images/BBC-PIDs\p0417db6 - 768x432.jpg){: .full-width}
 >
-> The Connoisseurs return to discuss the wonders of the British sausage, The Spinners guest star, and Lena Zavaroni performs Something 'Bout Ya Baby I Like.
+> Publicity Photo of Ernie Wise and Eric Morecambe (BBC Photo PID: p0417db6 size being used on this page: 768x432)
 >
-> Publicity Photo of Ernie Wise and Eric Morecambe (BBC Photo PID: p0417db6 size being used on this page: 768x432)
+> The Connoisseurs return to discuss the wonders of the British sausage, The Spinners guest star, and Lena Zavaroni performs Something 'Bout Ya Baby I Like.

 <cite>[BBC PID: p03rdsqt](https://www.bbc.co.uk/programmes/p03rdsqt)</cite>